expo/expo/docs/pages/distribution/building-standalone-apps.md

 If you haven't created an Expo account before, you'll be asked to create one when running the build command.

+> **Notes for Windows users**:
-**Windows users** must have WSL enabled.
+> 1. You **must have** WSL enabled.
 You can follow the installation guide [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 We recommend picking Ubuntu from the Windows Store.
 Be sure to launch Ubuntu at least once.
 After that, use an Admin powershell to run:
 `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
+> 2. Your application sources **must be** in the Linux file system, and **should not** be using the Windows shared file system.
+Otherwise [WSL and/or Windows may crash](https://github.com/microsoft/WSL/issues/4439#issuecomment-628821073).

 ## 2. Configure app.json